-Take back your birthright; live unapologetically in the body you were born in and with.
+Take back your birthright.
+Live unapologetically in the body you were born with.

 What are role models?

-When you’re looking for guidance, who do you go to?
+When you’re looking for guidance, where do you turn?

-Role models are people you look up to and whom you might want to be like, now or in the future.
+Role models are people you look up to and whom you might want to emulate, now or in the future.

 People you know but haven’t met personally could be role models, as is often the case when social media is involved.
 Or they may be people in authority.
 Parents can be role models.
 So can teachers, peers, and coaches.

-In real life, people are just as likely, or more so, to spend equal time with social media influencers as with peers and parents.
+These days, people are just as or more likely to spend equal time with social media influencers as with peers and parents.

-Social media influencers have a lot of followers who consider them to be a role model.
+Social media influencers have a lot of followers who consider them to be role models.

-Think about whom you have designated as role models.
+Think about whom you’ve designated as role models.

 Have you chosen role models whose values align with yours?
-Are the role models you have chosen celebrities or influencers who spread Diet culture messages (and who also may not even realize it)?
+Are the role models you’ve chosen celebrities or influencers who spread Diet Culture messages (and who also may not even realize it)?

-Consider that media influencers have lots of platforms to send their message.
-These include television., YouTube, video games, Twitter, and music.
-All of these platforms are available 24/7.
+Consider that media influencers have a lot of platforms from which to send their messages.
+Television, YouTube, video games, Twitter, music — these platforms are all available 24/7.

 On some social media sites, the best body image role models have four legs.

-Neither dog in the photo below is likely lamenting the shape of its ears or the way its stomach hangs down.
+Neither dog in the photo below is likely lamenting the shape of its ears or stomach.

 Social media influencers and celebrities get the most attention.
 They also have the most impact.

-The way media works has naturally led to worsening body image country-wide (and in some cases internationally).
+The way social media works has naturally led to worsening body image on a national and even global scale.

-Instagram allows users to post images easily, and to view and follow other people.
+Instagram, for example, allows users to post images easily and to view and follow other people.
 From the comfort of any room, you can easily access hundreds of images of women and men with “perfect” bodies.
-These images are “liked”, and praised for their appearance.
+These images are “liked” and praised for their appearance.

 Many of the images are not even real!
 They’re filtered, airbrushed, or otherwise altered.

 Viral body image posts and even challenges are common.
-For example, there’s the trend of teenage girls balancing coins on their collarbones.
-How about all the ruckus about a thigh gap.
+For example, there’s the trend with teenage girls balancing coins on their collarbones.
+And how about all the ruckus about a thigh gap?